-Affectionately nicknamed Aby, the Abyssinian is one of the oldest known breeds of cat.
+Affectionately nicknamed Aby, the Abyssinian is one of the oldest cat breeds.
 Its origin is somewhat unknown and there are several stories as to how the breed came about.
 They have a similar appearance to ancient Egyptian cats.

-Sadly there are no written records tracing the early Abyssinians in Britain.
-It is believed by some breeders that the Abyssinian cat was actually created by crossing silver and brown Tabbies with English ticked cats known as “bunny cats”.
+Sadly there is no written record which traces the early Abyssinians in Britain.
+It is believed by some breeders that the Abyssinian cat was actually created by crossing silver and brown Tabbies with English ticked cats known as bunny cats.

 The Abyssinian cat was officially recognised as a distinct breed in 1882.
 The first standard of points was published in Harrison Weir’s book in 1889 and the first Abyssinian registered in the National Cat Club Stud book was in 1896.

-The Abyssinian is a long, lithe, muscular, medium-sized cat that is well proportioned.
+The body is long, lithe, muscular and in proportion.
 The legs are long and slender, with small oval paws.
 The tail is thick at the base, long and tapering at the tip.
 Abyssinians weigh between 4.5 – 6 kg (9.9 – 13.2 oz).

-The short hair of the Abyssinian coat requires little more than a five minute groom once a week to removed loose hairs.
-The nails should be trimmed as required, usually every 4-6 weeks for an indoor cat.
+The short hair of the Abyssinian coat requires little more than a five-minute groom once a week to removed loose hairs.
+Indoor cats should have their nails trimmed every 4-6 weeks.
 Both grooming and nail trimming should start in kittenhood.

 When you bring your new kitten home, feed him the same food he was fed at his old home, if you would like to change the type of food he eats, gradually introduce the new food while reducing the old type over a few days.
 This can help prevent tummy upsets.

-Abyssinians are prone to gingivitis and gum disease so care should be taken to maintain oral hygene.
-This can be achieved with regular brushing with a pet toothbrush and toothpaste (never use human toothpaste), or by feeding raw chicken necks or human grade chunks of raw steak two to three times a week.
+Oral hygene is important with any cat, brush the teeth daily with a pet toothbrush and toothpaste (never use human toothpaste), or feed raw chicken necks/ chunks of raw steak two to three times a week.

-Your Abyssinian should see a veterinarian once a year for a health check up.
+Your Abyssinian should see a veterinarian once a year for health checks.